 Going to the Philippines without indulging myself with some relaxing time on a paradise island?
-No of course that was not possible!
-But instead of going to the overcrowded touristy Bocaray, I decided to end my island-hopping tour in the Visayas by Malapascua, the tiny island on the North East tip of Cebu Island.
+No, of course, that was not possible!
+But instead of going to the overcrowded touristy Bocaray, I decided to end my island-hopping tour in the Visayas by Malapascua, the tiny island on the north-east tip of Cebu Island.
 Only 2km long by 1 km wide, the island of Malapascua is well-preserved from invasive tourism.
 It has suffered terribly from the typhoon Yolanda in 2013 but its inhabitants have rebuilt everything in only a couple of months.
-Since then, resorts keep popping out on a regular basis but nothing compared to Bocaray where you can even find a huge golf park in the middle of the island.
+Since then, hotels keep popping out on a regular basis but nothing compared to Bocaray where you can even find a huge golf park in the middle of the island.

 Diving in Malapascua is not only interesting for the dive with the thresher sharks, its richness and diversity of dive spots all around is stunning:

 - Deep wall diving in Kalanggaman with thousands of fish

 - Cavern diving in Gato Island with sleeping white tip sharks, where you actually cross the island from one side to the other!